ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-project-levels/chatbot-lv-25.md

 # 🧪 Level 25: Empty Input Handling

 ## What You'll Do
-Add validation for when the input is empty.
+Add input validation to handle empty user input gracefully.

+**Why validation matters:** Professional applications always check user input before processing it.
+This prevents errors and provides helpful feedback to users.

 ## Instructions
 Add a condition for when the input is empty: